 Local domestic violence programs are a vital resource, providing free and confidential assistance to victims of domestic violence and their children.
 Domestic violence advocates have accurate information about domestic violence and they understand the criminal justice, family court, and social services systems, and are familiar with other community resources that might be useful to victims.
 In addition to giving good information, advocates can often accompany victims to court, to the police station, or to social services and provide victims with practical and emotional support.

 Getting help from someone who has experience working with victims of domestic violence and who knows how to work with the different systems can make things a lot easier for victims.
 Domestic violence services are available in every county in the state.
 Specific services may vary from one community to another, but most programs offer the core services such as individual safety planning, shelter, 24 hour emergency hotline, legal advocacy, peer support counseling, support groups, services for children and other support services (such as help in obtaining medical care; legal protection; housing; furniture; clothing; training and educational services; employment; social services; emergency transportation; and translation services).

-For a listing of WVCADV member programs, click here.
+For a listing of WVCADV licensed domestic violence programs, click here.